telefonicaid/fiware-cloto/doc/admin_guide.rst

       -  19.6
       -  24.1

-And the results of requirements both RAM, CPU and HTTP request in case of Facts node is shown in the following table:
+And the results of requirements both RAM, CPU and HTTP response in case of Facts node is shown in the following table:

 .. list-table:: Resource Consumption